What to pack for a week at camp

 Campers can wear outfits representing their favorite Super Hero!

 Attire for the farm!

-- Friday night: The Pageant of the Holy Grai
+Friday night: The Pageant of the Holy Grail

-Campers wear white clothes, or light-colored clothing for our traditional pageant about the Holy Grail.
+Campers wear a white shirt with white or khaki shorts for Holy Grail.

 The Super Chico camp will have Indian Night, Mission Impossible Night, and Country Night.